Iteo/audoma/docs/usage.rst

 | This x-choices is a reference to a different endpoint.
 | This may be used to read limited choices from the related endpoint.
-| * operationRef - is a JSON pointer to ther related endpoint which should be accesible in this chema
+| * operationRef - is a JSON pointer to the related endpoint which should be accessible in this chema
 | * value - shows which field should be taken as a field value
 | * display - shows which field should be taken as field display value